F1U7R2Y9/fur/README.md

 ## Integration tests

 To run the unit tests, run `python integration_tests.py`.
+You can test just the output of the examples or just the memory usage of the tests by running
+`python integration_tests.py OutputTests` or `python integration_tests.py MemoryLeakTests` respectively.

 # Running